Dispersion of neutral collective modes in partonic fractional quantum Hall states and its applications to paired states of composite fermions: Neutral collective modes in certain non-Abelian fluids

 \subsection{Moore-Read Pfaffian state at $\nu{=}1{/}p$}

-The $\nu{=}1{/}p$ Pf state is described by the wave function~\cite{Moore91}:
+The $\nu{=}1{/}p$ Pf state is described by the wave function~\cite{Moore91}

 where ${\rm Pf}[(z_{i}{-}z_{j})^{-1}]$ is the Pfaffian of the anti-symmetric matrix $A$ with off-diagonal entries $A_{i,j}{=}(z_{i}{-}z_{j})^{-1}$ and diagonal entries zero.
 On the spherical geometry, the Pf wave function can be constructed for an even number of particles $N$ at flux $2Q{=}pN{-}(p{+}1)$.
-The wave function given in Eq.~(\ref{eq: MR_Pf_wf}) is the unique highest-density exact zero energy ground state of the Hamiltonian~\cite{Simon07a}:
+The wave function given in Eq.~(\ref{eq: MR_Pf_wf}) is the unique highest-density exact zero-energy ground state of the Hamiltonian~\cite{Simon07a},

-where $V^{(l)}_{m}$ denotes the $l$-body pseudopotential with relative angular momentum $m$ (it is customary to omit the superscript $(2)$ for the $2$-body interaction).
-In particular, for the bosonic $1{/}3$ Pf state, the model Hamiltonian is the $3$-body interaction up to and including $V^{(3)}_6$, along with the $2$-body $V_0$.
-For the fermionic $1{/}4$ Pfaffian, the model Hamiltonian is the $3$-body interaction up to and including $V^{(3)}_9$ and additionally includes the $2$-body $V_1$.
+where $V^{(l)}_{m}$ denotes the $l$-body pseudopotential with relative angular momentum $m$ [it is customary to omit the superscript $(2)$ for the two-body interaction].
+In particular, for the bosonic $1{/}3$ Pf state, the model Hamiltonian is the three-body interaction up to and including $V^{(3)}_6$, along with the $2$-body $V_0$.
+For the fermionic $1{/}4$ Pfaffian, the model Hamiltonian is the three-body interaction up to and including $V^{(3)}_9$ and additionally includes the two-body $V_1$.

-All Pf states support a magnetoroton mode, referred to as the primary magnetoroton or primary exciton, described by the wave function:
+All Pf states support a magnetoroton mode, referred to as the primary magnetoroton or primary exciton, described by the wave function

-where $\Psi^{\text{Pf, exciton}}_{1}$ ($\Psi^{\text{Pf, exciton}}_{1/2}$) is the known wave function for the magnetoroton mode of the bosonic (fermionic) $\nu{=}1$ ($\nu{=}1/2$) Pf state, which can be constructed by either using an extension of the CF theory to bilayer systems and anti-symmetrizing the final wave function~\cite{Sreejith11, Sreejith11b} or via the Jack polynomials~\cite{Yang12b}.
+where $\Psi^{\text{Pf, exciton}}_{1}$ ($\Psi^{\text{Pf, exciton}}_{1/2}$) is the known wave function for the magnetoroton mode of the bosonic (fermionic) $\nu{=}1$ ($\nu{=}1/2$) Pf state, which can be constructed by either using an extension of the CF theory to bilayer systems and antisymmetrizing the final wave function~\cite{Sreejith11, Sreejith11b} or via the Jack polynomials~\cite{Yang12b}.
 The constituent quasiparticle and quasihole in this magnetoroton mode carry a charge of magnitude $e/(2p)$.
-The long wavelength limit of the collective mode given in Eq.~\eqref{eq: primary_exciton_Pf} is a graviton and would be referred to as the primary graviton.
+The long-wavelength limit of the collective mode given in Eq.~\eqref{eq: primary_exciton_Pf} is a graviton and would be referred to as the primary graviton.

-For $p{\geq }3$, the Pf states support an additional neutral collective mode, referred to as the secondary magnetoroton or secondary exciton, that is described by the wave function:
+For $p{\geq }3$, the Pf states support an additional neutral collective mode, referred to as the secondary magnetoroton or secondary exciton, that is described by the wave function